Frequently Asked Questions

 Where can I find information about local support groups for my rare disease in Canada?

-The Rare Disease Foundation provides in person and online support groups across Canada known as Parent 2 Parent Resource Network groups.
+The Rare Disease Foundation provides in person and virtual support groups across Canada known as Parent 2 Parent Resource Network groups.
 This service provides a valuable connection point for both parents of children with rare diseases, and adult patients who are looking for advice, information about resources, support groups and more.

 Can I volunteer with the Rare Disease Foundation in Canada?